To see which plans include Point Expiry please see our pricing page

 Please bear in mind that:

-Anyone who has already received a point expiry email warning them that their points will expire in 2 weeks will have their points expire when we said they would.
+• Anyone who has already received a point expiration email warning them that their points will expire in 2 weeks will have their points expire when we said they would.

-If your point expiry emails are enabled, customers whose expiry date will be placed in the past because of the change we are doing will receive the email to let them know straight away that they have 2 weeks before their points expire.
+• If your points expiration emails are enabled, customers whose expiration date will be placed in the past because of the change we are doing will receive the email to let them know straight away that they have 2 weeks before their points expire.

-If your point expiry emails are enabled, customers whose points expiry date is still in the future and haven't received a point expiry email yet will receive the email about their points expiring 2 weeks ahead of whenever the new deadline is.
+• If your point expiration emails are enabled, customers whose points expiration date is still in the future and haven't received a point expiration email yet will receive the email about their points expiring 2 weeks ahead of whenever the new deadline is.